 - The support is prompt

-- It has an active forum and a Facebook group full of useful discussions and information
+- It has an active Facebook group full of useful discussions and information

 - Not only do you start the course in a supportive community of other students and proofreaders, but you end up as part of a network of proficient transcript proofreaders